Eating With Old Silverware

 Reasons Not to Throw Away Your Old Silverware

-If you are not comfortable using the old silverware you got from your grandparents, here are some ways to repurpose it.
+If you are not comfortable using the old silverware from your grandparents, here are some ways to repurpose it.

 You can also apply the same ideas to the silverware you bought from an antique shop.
 Check them out: